Claire1217/AGPT/README.md

 ## Demonstration
-We recommend using Python 3.10 for running the demonstration.
-Install the required packages using:
+We strongly recommend using Python 3.10 to run this demonstration, as other versions may cause conflicts between packages.
+After Python 3.10 is installed on your system, you can then install the required packages using:
 ```shell
 pip install -r requirements.txt
 ```